 Either way though, what do stick insect eggs look like when they are eventually laid?
 How will you know if your stick insect has laid eggs and if so whether these are going to develop into nymphs?

-If your goal is to breed stick insects, it would make sense for you to know what the eggs will look like when they come.
-Truth be known, the eggs’ appearance will vary from one species of stick insect to the next, but they generally tend to look like small brown seeds or pips.
-Moreover, they may or may not have markings on them, depending on the species of stick insect you are breeding.
+Stick insect eggs will vary from one species to the next, but for the most part they tend to look like small brown seeds or pips.
+Moreover, they may or may not have markings on them, depending on the species of stick insect.

 Taking Care of Stick Insect Eggs